 Practical considerations of computer resources impose a limit on the physical size of the portion of the region Ω over which the integral will be evaluated.
-One approach is to take the region of integration as a quadrilateral region on the surface of the Earth defined by the intersection of an azimuthal sector centred on the transmit interfering antenna with an azimuthal sector centred on the receiving interfered antenna.
+One approach is to take the region of integration as a quadrilateral region on the surface of the Earth defined by the intersection of an azimuthal sector centered on the transmit interfering antenna with an azimuthal sector centered on the receiving interfered antenna.
 Figure 2 shows such a region for the case where the path from station 1 to station 4 intersects with that from station 3 to station 2, resulting in terrain scatter interference from station 1 into station 2.
-The sectors would be centred on the main beam azimuth of the respective antennas and could include the azimuths where the directive gain in the azimuthal direction is no more than, say, 30 dB below the maximum gain.
+The sectors would be centered on the main beam azimuthal direction is no more than, say, 30 dB below the maximum gain.
 Evaluation of the interference integral over such a region is described in § 3.1.